The History of Sicily: From Ancient Times to Modern Day

 Modern-Day Sicily and its Cultural Heritage

 In 1861, Sicily became part of the newly created Italian state.
-In Sicily, the event was soon deemed as not worth celebrating.
+The event was soon deemed unworthy of celebration.

-Centuries had taught Sicilians that rulers were not to be trusted.
-It was better to mind your own business.
-The new taxes that hit the southern parts of Italy worst did not help the situation.
+Past centuries had already taught Sicilians that rulers were not to be trusted.
+The new taxes that affected the southern parts of Italy the most did not improve the situation.

-After the Second World War, the Mafia gained strength.
+After the Second World War, with Mussolini out of the picture, the Mafia gained strength.
 It soon became an international criminal organization.
 A culture of silence enabled it to take a century and a half for its existence to be publicly acknowledged.

-Things began to change only in the 1980s, thanks to men like Giovanni Falcone and Paolo Borselino.
+Things began to change significantly only in the 1980s, thanks to men like Giovanni Falcone and Paolo Borsellino.

-Today, Sicilian culture is a unique blend of ancient traditions and contemporary influences.
+Today, Sicilian culture uniquely blends ancient traditions and contemporary influences.

-The island's long history has left a lasting mark on its cultural heritage
+The island's long history has left a lasting mark on its cultural heritage.
+It can be observed in everything from its language to its cuisine, music, and art.

 Of course, there are also many challenges.
-These include economic struggles and political confusion.
+These include economic struggles and political instability.

 Conclusion